Nonprofit Statement of Activities: A Comprehensive Guide

-Nonprofit accounting is unique in many ways.
-While for-profits focus on making as much income as possible to make more money for themselves, nonprofit organizations focus instead on how they can raise additional revenue to further their missions.
-All of a nonprofit’s funds should be reinvested into the organization and its mission.
+While for-profit organizations focus on generating as much revenue as possible to maximize profits, nonprofits focus instead on raising additional revenue to further their missions.
+All of a nonprofit's funds should be reinvested into the organization and its mission, which can make accounting tricky.

 For-profit accounting departments have a standard set of reports and statements they run to analyze their finances.
 Nonprofits have essentially parallel reports, but because their accounting is different, the reports differ slightly as well.

-One of these central reports run by nonprofit accountants is the statement of activities.
-In this guide, we’ll cover the basics of this accounting statement, covering the following topics:
+One of these central reports that nonprofit accountants create is the statement of activities, sometimes known as an income statement.
+In this guide, we'll walk through the basics of this accounting statement, covering the following topics:

 Your organization works hard to raise funds and to use those funds to further your mission.
 Ensuring your reports are in check will help your nonprofit make the most of your finances moving forward.
 Let's dive in to learn more about the specifics of your nonprofit statement of activities.

-The nonprofit statement of activities is the nonprofit parallel to the for-profit income statement.
-This report shows your organization’s revenue and expenses over time, ultimately allowing your organization to analyze your net assets over time.
-It’s also used to categorize your nonprofit’s revenue and expenses.
+The nonprofit statement of activities (or income statement) is a financial report that shows your organization's revenue and expenses over time, along with the corresponding change in your net assets.
+It's also used to categorize your nonprofit's revenue and expenses.

-The purpose of the nonprofit statement of activities is to provide detailed information about the organization’s transactions and how those activities help further the organization’s mission through various initiatives and programs.
+The purpose of the nonprofit statement of activities is to provide information about your organization's transactions and how those activities help further its mission.

 When your statement of activities is complete, it will look something like this:

-As you can see, the report is divided into the revenue and expenses along the vertical axis.
-Horizontally, the revenue and expenses are further categorized by restrictions placed on the funds.
-At the bottom of the report, there’s a section dedicated to the net assets of the organization.
+As you can see, the report is divided into revenue and expenses along the vertical axis.
+Horizontally, the revenue and expenses are further categorized by fund restrictions.
+At the bottom of the report, there is a section dedicated to net assets.

-The numbers for your statement of activities are pulled from the organization’s chart of accounts, and the net assets are calculated using those numbers after they’re put into the statement itself.
+The numbers for your statement of activities are pulled from your organization's chart of accounts (COA), and the net assets are calculated using those numbers after they're put into the income statement itself.
 Therefore, you need to make sure that your accounting system is well organized from start to finish, or else you may have errors in your statement.

 While for-profits need to compile a profit and loss statement along with their income statement, nonprofits can skip that step because they're not operating for profit.
 The statement of activities is simply to show how the organization is using its revenue and expenses to support its mission.

-By analyzing your nonprofit’s statement of activities, your organization can determine if the expenditures currently allocated for each of your programs are sustainable for the long run.
-You can use the information in this statement to better understand if now is the right time to cut expenses, provide membership discounts, or secure additional funding through grants or sponsorships.
+- Long-term planning accuracy: By analyzing your nonprofit's statement of activities, your organization can determine if the expenditures currently allocated for each of your programs are sustainable for the long run.
+You can use this statement's information to better understand if now is the right time to cut expenses, provide membership discounts, or secure additional funding through a new revenue stream.

-The cherry on top is that this report can help your organization file your annual Form 990 report.
-You’ll need to record information about your organization’s expenses and revenue in your Form 990.
-Therefore, between your statement of activities and statement of functional expense, you’ll be all set to file your Form 990 each and every year.
+- Tax return assistance: You'll need to record information about your organization's expenses and revenue on your tax forms.
+Between your statement of activities and statement of functional expenses, you'll be all set to file your Form 990 accurately each and every year.

-Your nonprofit statement of activities is split into several different sections.
-Vertically, it’s split into revenue, expenses, and net assets.
-Meanwhile, horizontally, it’s split into your organization’s unrestricted and restricted revenue.
+Your nonprofit statement of activities is broken up into several different sections.
+Vertically, it's split into revenue, expenses, and net assets; horizontally, it's split into your organization's unrestricted and restricted revenue.
+Let's take a look at these different fields:

 Revenue

-Nonprofits receive revenue from a number of different sources, all of which are essential to helping the organization pursue its mission.
+Nonprofits receive revenue from several different sources, all of which are essential to helping the organization pursue its mission.
 The majority of this revenue will be recorded as gross in your statement of activities.
-However, your investment returns should be recorded as net.
+However, your investment returns should be recorded as net so you only account for the actual, spendable growth after related management fees have been deducted.

 Some of the revenue sources that need to be recorded in the nonprofit statement of activities include the following: